Sandhills (Nebraska): Conservation efforts and protection

+A view of the Dismal River and Nebraska Sandhills in Thomas County.

 Valentine National Wildlife Refuge, located about 20 mi south of Valentine, encompasses 71516 acre.
 Crescent Lake National Wildlife Refuge in the central Panhandle covers 45849 acre.
 The Nature conservancy's Niobrara Valley Preserve in Cherry, Brown, and Keya Paha counties covers 60,000 acres and includes a 25 mi stretch of the river.
 Fort Niobrara National Wildlife Refuge near Valentine covers 19,000 acres.
 Partnering in the effort to conserve the Sandhills are the Institute of Agriculture and Natural Resources, West Central Research and Extension Station, the Nature Conservancy of Nebraska, the Natural Resources Conservation Service, the Nebraska Natural Heritage Program, the University of Nebraska, and the United States Fish and Wildlife Service.

 Turner Enterprises has acquired 445,000 acres of land in Nebraska.
 His extensive ranches for grazing cattle are known for their bison while focusing on sustainable practices such as rotational grazing of the grasslands.
 In 2021, Ted Turner announced that an 80,000 acre ranch he owns in western Nebraska would be turned over to the newly created Turner Institute of Ecoagriculture.
 Turner and the institute publicly announced that the nonprofit would continue to pay property taxes on the land.